BenArtzi4/Generic-Priority-Queue/README.md

-# Generic Priority Queue Program
+# Generic Priority Queue

-## Welcome to the Priority Queue program, written in Java!

-This program implements a generic class that represents a queue with n priority levels, where n is a number in the range 1 to 10.
-Each member of the queue has a priority level from 1 to n, with 1 being the highest priority and n being the lowest.

-The queue is implemented using the type parameter T, which allows it to hold elements of any type.

-The Priority Queue class has the following methods:

-[] add(T element, int priority): This method adds a new element to the queue with the specified priority.

-[] poll(): This method removes and returns the element with the highest priority from the queue.

-[] contains(): Check whether an organ is in the queue
+This repository contains a Java project that implements a generic priority queue data structure.
+The `GenericPriorityQueue` class allows you to store and manage elements with different priority levels.
+The project includes the implementation of the priority queue and a sample usage scenario.

+## Introduction

+The `GenericPriorityQueue` class is designed to provide a flexible and efficient solution for managing elements based on their priority levels.
+Elements with higher priority values are dequeued before those with lower priority values.
+This priority queue implementation can handle a user-defined number of priority levels.

+## Getting Started
+1. Clone this repository to your local machine.
+2. Compile the Java classes using your preferred Java compiler or development environment.
+3. Run the Main class to see the priority queue in action.

+## Features
+Flexible priority levels: You can define the number of priority levels when creating a GenericPriorityQueue object.
+Efficient operations: The priority queue efficiently manages elements based on their priority, ensuring high-performance operations.
+Example